emacsmirror/gap-mode/README.txt

 Once in gap-mode there are some notable changes in the  behaviour of Emacs.
 Whenever you  press return for a  new line Emacs will reindent  the current line and auto-indent the new line (this behaviour can  be deactivated).
-At any time, the TAB key  will reindent the  current line, `M-q' will reindent each line in the current region, and `M-C-q' will reindent each line in the whole buffer.
+At any time, the TAB key  will reindent the  current line, `M-q` will reindent each line in the current region, and `M-C-q` will reindent each line in the whole buffer.

 Gap-mode will add indentation for if..then structures, function definitions